port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/apm-alerting/sentry.md

 An `Issue` is a group of incidents that describe the underlying problem of your symptoms.

-A `Tag` is a key/value string pair that provides additional metadata and filtering to objects.
+A `Tag` is a key/value pair used to attach additional metadata to objects.
+This metadata can include information such as the environment, runtime, log level, and more.

 ## Common use cases